 Disclaimer: Dash Core may be affiliated with these community members, but is not involved in the provision of any of these services.

-Starting a hosted masternode is done in just a few easy steps:
+Registering a hosted masternode is done in several steps:

 - Send 1000 DASH to an address you control in a single transaction and wait for 15 confirmations